 Maintenance Practices That Extend Seal Life

-- Track seal life hours and failure modes
+- Record seal running hours and failure pattern

 Design and Selection Considerations for Buyers and Engineers